-- Find wholesale customers: As aforementioned, in-person sales afford retailers the opportunity to find potential wholesalers for their hand-crafted products.
+- Find wholesale customers.
+As mentioned, in-person sales afford retailers the opportunity to find potential wholesalers for their hand-crafted products.
 This gives you the chance to get your homemade lip balm into already-established stores and in front of their built-in customer base.

 Getting started with in-person sales doesn’t have to be overwhelming.
 Doing a little due diligence can help you set yourself (and your bottom line) up for success.
 Check out our guide to help you nail the in-person selling experience, and do some homework on how mobile point-of-sale systems like Shopify POS can help you sell anywhere.

 Now that you’re well-versed in how to make lip balm, you can start your very own side hustle.
-Scratch your creative itch by fashioning your own recipe, then use these aforementioned marketing tactics to get your homemade products in front of potential customers.
+Scratch your creative itch by fashioning your own recipe, then use the above marketing tactics to get your homemade products in front of potential customers.

 Soon you’ll start to see the benefits of running your own lip balm business and reap the rewards of a profitable business and higher revenue.